PATCHWORK: A Multipatch Infrastructure for Multiphysics/Multiscale/Multiframe Fluid Simulations

-Another example may be found in tidal disruption of stars by supermassive black holes, which has become a subject of great interest in recent years as numerous examples have been found (in both optical/UV, e.g. \citet{Gezari2009} and \citet{Arcavi2014}, and in X-rays: \citet{Auchettl2016}).
+Another example may be found in tidal disruption of stars by supermassive black holes, which has become a subject of great interest in recent years as numerous examples have been found (in both optical/UV, e.g. \citealt{Gezari2009} and \citealt{Arcavi2014}, and in X-rays: \citealt{Auchettl2016}).
 This is a multiscale problem because it is necessary both to resolve dynamics within the star as it is broken apart and to follow the fluid dynamics of the debris as it gradually accretes onto the black hole.
 Measured in terms of gravitational radii $r_g$ defined relative to the mass $M$ of the black hole ($r_g \equiv GM/c^2$), main sequence stars are $\sim 1 M_6^{-1} r_g$ in diameter, where $M_6$ is the black hole in units of $10^6 M_\odot$.
 Thus, to follow their break-up requires cells $\ll 0.1 M_6^{-1} r_g$ in size.
 On the other hand, the debris orbits have semi-major axes $\sim 10^3 M_6^{-1/3} r_g$, so that the fluid motion after stellar break-up takes place on a much larger scale.
 Nonetheless, despite this dramatic scale contrast, the break-up of the star is inextricably tied to the much larger-scale debris motion.
 It is also a multiphysics problem because stellar self-gravity, not surprisingly, is of the essence so long as the star stays in one piece, but after its matter is spread sufficiently widely, it becomes inconsequential.